Skip to main content

 Build your component

 The boilerplate default component code uses webpack to compile TypeScript code into minified JavaScript.
-To invoke webpack, run the build command from your my-first-component directory:
+To invoke webpack, run the build command from your hello-prismatic directory:

 npm run build